-All 12 volt equipment is isolated from the 120 volt AC system (except the refrigerator which is dual voltage).
-Appropriately labeled circuit breakers protect all AC systems on the boat.
-The receptacles can be used for 120 volt (220 volts on 50 Hertz models) household appliances.
-Refer to the following list for information on appliances and other equipment.
+All 12 volt equipment is isolated from the 240/120VAC system with the exception of the cockpit and galley refrigerators which are dual voltage.
+When AC power is supplied by either dockside power or by the generator and with the respective main circuit breakers ON, the individual circuit breakers on the panel provide protection for that specific equipment's circuitry.
+The receptacles can be used for 120 volt (230 volts on 50 Hertz models) household appliances.
+Refer to the following list for information on appliances and other equipment as well as Figure H4.